pgdogdev/docs/docs/features/sharding/cross-shard.md

 # Cross-shard queries

-If a client can't or chooses not to provide a sharding key, PgDog can route the query to all shards and combine the results transparently.
+If a client can't or chooses not to provide a sharding key, PgDog can route the query to all shards and combine the results automatically.
 To the client, this looks like the query executed against a single database.

 <center style="margin-top: 2rem;">
     <img src="/images/cross-shard.png" width="65%" alt="Cross-shard queries" />